 - 14 days from £3,075

 Thursday 1 September to Wednesday 14 September 2022

 Travel up through the Outer Hebrides, before heading eastwards to the Isle of Skye.
 On the mainland, combine iconic rail journeys such as the Jacobite steam train with some of Scotland's cultural jewels.
 Visits include Eilean Donan Castle and the Rosslyn Chapel.

 Day 1 – Welcome to Glasgow

 We meet in Glasgow for a welcome dinner and a 1-night stay.
-If you have never been to this national cultural hub why not arrive a day or two early?
+If you've never been to this national cultural hub, why not arrive a day or two early?
 We would be happy to arrange this for you, along with rail tickets from your home station.

 Day 2 – West Highland Line